web-infra-dev/rspack/CONTRIBUTING.md

 - Open rspack project.
 - Run `cargo build` to see that is everthing ok.

 ## Release

 ### Prerequisite

 1. Making sure you have permission to access organization `@rspack` in npmjs.com
 2. `Zig` compiler, you could install it by running `brew install zig` on Macos, for other OS, please refer https://ziglang.org/learn/getting-started/#installing-zig
 3. Installing `Linux` target toolchain (for now, only two target Macos and linux are fairly enough), install `linux` target with command `rustup target add x86_64-unknown-linux-gnu`, if you are using Macos with arm architecture, you also need to run `rustup target add x86_64-apple-darwin`.

 ### Step

 1. Making sure you have logged into npm
-2. Building packages `./x build js-release-all`.
+2. Building packages `./x build cli:release`.
 3. `pnpm changeset`
 4. `pnpm bump` (for stable release) or `pnpm version:snapshot` (for snapshot release)
 5. `pnpm release`